“We need very clear direction from Parliament to signal to judges and lawyers (and the public) that equal time should be the starting point.”

 It is only where the evidence reveals that one of the parties is not a suitable custodial parent or the circumstances would render a joint custody order unworkable that one party should be appointed sole custodial parent.

 Justice Salhany did not appear to use the term “joint custody” to imply equal shared parenting.
-Rather, he appeared to have taken the view that statute law at the time implied a presumption in favour of “joint custody”.
+Rather, he appeared to have advocated for a “rebuttable presumption” in favour of “joint custody”.
 Justice Salhany’s views were not widely adopted.
-Current Divorce Act and provincial legislation cannot be interpreted as implying a presumption in favour of joint custody, let alone equal shared parenting.
+The current Divorce Act and provincial legislation cannot be interpreted as implying a presumption in favour of joint custody, let alone equal shared parenting.
 To achieve that result, legislative changes are needed.

 The Supreme Court of Canada in Young (1993)saw Justice McLachlin give special mention to the fact that of all possible factors to highlight, only the “maximum contact principle” was specifically mentioned in the Divorce Act.
 She stated: